-Our investigation of quantitative properties of the superior olive neural circuit is also motivated by the three LSO experimental papers, which have detailed methodology applicable to LSO, to the overlap of sound frequency ranges between the LSO and the MSO; and also to the MSO range itself; [Joris and Yin(1995)]; [Joris(1996)]; [Joris and Yin(1998)] in experiments on the domestic cat.
+sound frequency ranges between the LSO and the MSO; and also to the MSO range itself; Joris and Yin (1995); Joris (1996); Joris and Yin (1998) in experiments on the domestic cat.

-Following his paper from 1948, Lloyd A. Jeffress dedicated lots of efforts to the search of a mechanism, by which microsecond time scale events of directional sound difference can be transformed into a code processed and transmitted by action potentials lasting several microseconds [Jeffress et al.(1962)Jeffress, Blodgett, and Deatherage].
-Historical comments on Jeffress papers are summarized by Cariani in Scholarpedia [Cariani(2011)].
-A plausible explanation of the microsecond precision of the MSO circuit can be based on descriptions of the neural computation using leading edges of action potentials and post-synaptic potentials, [Marsalek(2000)], [Toth et al.(2018)Toth, Marsalek, and F
+Following his (notorious) paper from 1948, Lloyd A. Jeffress dedicated lots of efforts to the search of a mechanism, by which microsecond time scale events of directional sound difference can be transformed into a code processed and transmitted by action potentials lasting several microseconds Jeffress et al. (1962).
+Historical comments on Jeffress papers from 1948 and 1962 are summarized by Cariani in Scholarpedia Cariani (2011).
+A plausible explanation of the microsecond precision of the MSO circuit can be based on descriptions of the neural computation using leading edges of action potentials and post-synaptic potentials, Marsalek (2000), Toth et al. (2018).

-Comparative physiology is useful in showing how the same mechanism works in other animals and what alternatives are found in the phylogenetic tree.
-Just two examples here: Ormia ochracea (fly parasiting on cricket) has the same precision of motor response in ITD processing as human.
-The 'computational unit' there is chitin lever connecting two eardrums.
+- Comparative physiology is useful in showing how the same mechanism works in other animals and whatalternatives are found in the phylogeny tree.
+Let us mention just two examples here: - 1.
+Ormia ochracea (fly parasiting on cricket, Gryllus campestris) has the same precision of motor response in ITD processing as human.
+The 'computational unit' there is chitin lever connecting two eardrums. - 274 2.
 Much higher precision demonstrated by behavioral response is described in bats.
-Eptesicus fuscus (brown bat) catches tidbit larvae of the meal-worm beetle Tenebrio molitor.
-The motor precision is in the range of hundreds of nanoseconds, 100 ns, and auditory separation of ultrasound echoes in the bats sonar sense is in the order of microsecond units, 1 μ s [Simmons et al.(1998)Simmons, Ferragamo, and Moss].
+Eptesicus fuscus (brown - 275 bat) catches tidbit larvae of the meal-worm beetle Tenebrio molitor.
+The motor precision is in the range of - 276 hundreds of nanoseconds, 100 ns, and auditory separation of ultrasound echoes in the bats sonar sense is in - 277 the order of microsecond units, 1 μ s Simmons et al. (1998).